-Brussels' iconic Flower Carpet, which every edition attracts thousands of admirers, will once again be created on the cobblestones of the Grand Place this August.
+Brussels' iconic Flower Carpet, which every edition attracts thousands of admirers, will be created on the cobblestones of the Grand Place on Thursday 15 August.
 For the first time, the work will consist mainly of dahlias rather than begonias.

 This year organisers are launching a "double revolution" to rejuvenate the image of the carpet and attract a younger public.